An Iconic Benchmade Knife Has Never Looked Better than It Does with This Rare Upgrade

-Get a handle on these eye-popping new treatments of the brand’s fan-favorite kitchen blade, courtesy of an in-demand Lithuanian shop.
+Get a handle on these eye-popping new treatments of a fan-favorite blade, courtesy of an in-demand Lithuanian shop.

 If you buy from a link, we may earn a commission.
 Learn more